sera-co/Ecommerce-Follow-Along/Readme.md

 2. Adds a delete button
 3. when the delete button is clicked the product data is deleted from the database.

+# Milestone 15:

+1. Added a Navbar component.
+2. It is responsive design.